-Local Transmission Plan (LTP): The Local Transmission Owner Plan, developed by each Transmission Owner. which describes its respective plans that may be under consideration or finalized for its own Transmission District.
-See NYISO OATT shall be, on average, not more than once in ten years, expressed mathematically as 0.1 days per year.
-See NYSRC.org
+Local Transmission Plan (LTP): The Local Transmission Owner Plan, developed by each Transmission Owner, which describes its respective plans that may be under consideration or finalized for its own Transmission District.
+See NYISO OATT

 Local Transmission Planning Process (LTPP): The Local Planning Process conducted by each Transmission Owner for its own Transmission District.
 See NYISO OATT